 Umbrella can effectively block more than three-quarters of UV rays.
 So, you can use it in summer to protect yourself from the direct sunlight.
 While all umbrellas do their job well, you might want to consider black ones for more protection.
 Dark colors absorb more heat, so less of it will seep through.

 Choose Light FabricsChoose light, breathable fabrics like cotton and loose fits so that your clothes do not stick to you.
 You should also pick light colors as darker colors absorb heat from the sun.
 The darker, tighter, and heavier your clothes will be, the hotter you will feel.

 You can wear a hat or sunglasses to protect your eyes.
 It will serve the dual purpose of achieving the cool factor and keeping you from squinting.
 You can also carry an umbrella for shade.

-When you go outdoors, spritz your face with water using a spray bottle to cool yourself down.
+Spritz your face with water using a spray bottle to cool yourself down when you go outdoors.
 You may keep the spray bottle in the refrigerator to make it more refreshing.

 Your ceiling fan can spin in two directions, and its direction directly impacts how cool you feel.
 In the winter, when it rotates clockwise, it creates an updraft and causes the hot air near the ceiling to come down into the room.
-In the summer, you need to flip its spinning direction so that it rotates counterclockwise and propel cooler air down towards you.
+During summer, your fan’s direction should be counterclockwise so it propels the cool air downward.

 The exhaust fans in your bathrooms can play a big role in keeping your house cool during summer in Florida.
 This appliance is an inexpensive way to get rid of some of the warm air around your ceilings.
 Turn it on while showering to prevent the hot, humid air from escaping to the other parts of your house.
 Do not turn it off immediately after you’re out.
 Leave it on for at least 20 minutes after a shower to make sure it eliminates all the remaining heat and humidity completely.